Learning Plan for Quick Mastery

 andsink

-In essence, they are not very complex and are an extension of the binary tree structures discussed earlier.
-The following two articles provide general implementations of graph structures and templates for traversal algorithms.
+Actually, it's not very complicated.
+It is an extension of the binary tree ideas above.
+The following articles give templates for common graph implementations and traversal algorithms.

 Start Practicing